oraichain/oraiwasm/package/base/drand_verify_v1/README.md

 Create a small random chain on blockchain using a smart contract

 Smart contract is initialized with aggregated public key of all participants (priv-pub pairs generated from BLS signature scheme) and first signature from singing the zero round.
-At every round, a previous signature, current round, random seed (coming from the user input when creating a random request) are required to generate a new signature.
-Aggregating all new signatures forms a new aggregated signature, which is used to generate a new truly decentralized randomness figure.
+At every round, a previous_signature and new aggregated signature are required to generate new truly decentralized randomness.

 Has an executor to aggregate the signature & update it on the random chain smart contract